 Laziness and lack of passion, combined with the rise of artificial intelligence (AI), will be the bane of our Ummah’s existence.
 Short-form media that constantly fires our synapses for that feel-good chemical, catering to limited attention spans, has taken over our lives.
 This has narrowed our chances of passing the ultimate test of the dunya.

 In Islamic tradition, the Dajjal is described not only as a figure of physical trial, but as a master of deception, illusion, and confusion, someone who blurs the line between truth and falsehood until people no longer know what to trust.
 Whistleblowers are dismissed as conspiracy theorists, seemingly Islamic videos microdose incorrect information to slowly make people question their faith, and scholars are categorized as extremists.
-The Dajjal will not be as apparent as many of us are falsely led to think.
-With the onslaught of microtrends, mainstream fashion, popularized language, and made-up ideologies, deception is already infiltrating our minds, not through force, but through familiarity, convenience, and constant exposure.
+I am not saying that the Dajjal will take on any other form than what is clearly stated in our Quran and ahadeeth, but with the onslaught of microtrends, mainstream fashion, popularized language, and made-up ideologies, we are already prone to a form of deception that is already infiltrating our minds; not through force, but through familiarity, convenience, and constant exposure.

 How Deep Has This Deception Sunk In?